-- 1. Contribution to our Global Goals: i.e. the partnership should contribute to achieving our strategic, programme or project goals and objectives and ultimately our vision of "wetlands and water resources conserved and managed for their full range of values and services, benefiting biodiversity and human well-being". - 2.
-Mutual respect for core values and principles: i.e. respect for each partner's identity, mission and values.
+- 1. Contribution to our Strategy: i.e. the partnership should contribute to achieving our strategic, programme or project goals and targets and ultimately our vision of "a world where wetlands are treasured and nurtured for their beauty, the life they support and the resources they provide". - Mutual respect for core values and principles: i.e. respect for each partner's identity, mission and values.
 Important values for Wetlands International are the willingness of each partner to continually improve its contribution to achieve a more sustainable world that benefits people's well-being and biodiversity, to respect traditional values and knowledge, to be committed to gender equality, and to give high importance to quality standards of work. - 3.
 Commitment, complementarity and added value: i.e. commitment, complementarity and distinct contributions of each partner to achieve clear and shared objectives.
 The added value of working together is clear and recognised by each partner.
 Each partner brings in different capacities and resources and strives to achieve a mutually beneficial relationship.
-The diversity and the value of all contributions are acknowledged, as well as the limitations of what each partner can contribute.

-- 4. Transparency, accountability and flexibility: i.e. willingness to communicate, work together and take decisions in a transparent, accountable and collaborative way; based on agreed roles and responsibilities in implementation and decision-making processes, and arrangements to monitor and review performance against the set objectives and targets in regular intervals with the aim of improving the effectiveness and efficiency of the partnership, adapting the partnership when deemed necessary and enhancing the capacity of each partner to achieve joint or own goals and objectives. - 5.
-Respect the independency of each partner: i.e. the liberty to express own views wherever and whenever seen fit and have diverting views stated publicly in joint reports; the liberty to bring in outside consultants experts to aid and peer review conclusions; and the provision to end collaboration if there is considered to be a conflict of interest or if core values are being compromised.
+The diversity and the value of all contributions are acknowledged, as well as the limitations of what each partner can contribute. - 4.
+Transparency, accountability and flexibility: i.e. willingness to communicate, work together and take decisions in a transparent, accountable and collaborative way; based on agreed roles and responsibilities in implementation and decision-making processes, and arrangements to monitor and review performance against the set objectives and targets in regular intervals with the aim of improving the effectiveness and efficiency of the partnership, adapting the partnership when deemed necessary and enhancing the capacity of each partner to achieve joint or own goals and objectives. - 5.
+Respect the independency of each partner: i.e. the liberty to express own views wherever and whenever seen fit and have diverting views stated publicly in joint reports; the liberty to bring in outside consultants experts to aid and peer review conclusions; and the provision to end collaboration, including the criteria for an exit strategy, if there is considered to be a conflict of interest or if core values are being compromised.